Self-Supervised Learning for Recommender Systems: A Survey: Contrastive Methods

 \section{Contrastive Methods}

-The flexible data augmentation approaches and various data types spawn a various forms of contrastive pretext tasks.
-According to where the self-supervision signals come from, we divide them into three categories: \textbf{structure-level contrast}, \textbf{feature-level contrast}, and \textbf{model-level contrast}.
-A summary of surveyed contrastive methods is presented in Table \ref{Table: contrastive methods}.
+The various data augmentation approaches and data types spawn diverse forms of contrastive pretext tasks.
+Based on the origins of self-supervision signals, these tasks can be categorized into three groups: \textbf{structure-level contrast}, \textbf{feature-level contrast}, and \textbf{model-level contrast}.
+A summary of the surveyed contrastive methods can be found in Table \ref{Table: contrastive methods}.